-On behalf of the 47th Legislative District Democrats PAC ("the Committee"), we are hereby responding to the allegations raised by Mr. Glen Morgan in the above-referenced matter.
+On behalf of the 48th Legislative District Democrats ("the Committee"), we are hereby responding to the allegations raised by Mr. Glen Morgan in the above-referenced matter.

-Many of Mr. Morgan's allegations are absolutely unfounded, as described herein.
-Several of the unfounded allegations seem to be based in a fundamental misunderstanding of the internal governing structure of the Committee, of campaign finance law, or even of the basic facts regarding reporting requirements.
+Mr. Morgan's allegations are unfounded, as described herein.
+Several of the allegations seem to be based on a fundamental misunderstanding of the internal governing structure of the Committee, of campaign finance law, or even of the basic facts regarding reporting requirements.